-Daylight-savings time (DST) begins on Sunday March 12, 2017 when in the middle of the night the clock jumps forward an hour.
+Daylight-savings time (DST) begins on a weekend in March, when in the middle of the night the clock jumps forward an hour.
 While a simple one-hour shift may not seem like a big deal, research has shown that the clock change does mess with sleep patterns and the body’s natural, circadian rhythm – with some serious consequences.
-The good news is that there are a number of steps you can take to help minimize these negative effects and drinking kava is one of them.
+The good news is that there are a number of steps you can take to help minimize these negative effects and drinking kava as a herbal sleep aid is one of them.

 How daylight-savings time affects sleep patterns

 The effects of the clock changes each year are known to be worse in the spring.
-On March 12, with the introduction of daylight savings time, you will loose an hour of sleep, (assuming your alarm clock goes off at its’ usual hour).
-There will be one hour less of daylight in the mornings and an extra hour of daylight in the evenings.
+In March, with the introduction of daylight savings time, you will lose an hour of sleep, (assuming your alarm clock goes off at its usual hour).
+There will be one hour less daylight in the mornings and an extra hour of daylight in the evenings.
 This confused your internal body clock and it becomes out of sync with the new day to nighttime cycle.
-After daylight-savings time begins, for a full week or more, it’s common to experience difficulty waking up and to feel groggy in the morning – both symptoms of sleep deprivation.
+After daylight-savings time begins, for a full week or more, it’s common to experience difficulty waking up and to feel groggy in the morning— both symptoms of sleep deprivation.

 Here’s how drinking kava, as part of a new evening routine, can make it easier to adjust to the spring clock change.